WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 0. Prerequisites
 ==============================================

 Since the source code uses C++17 features, you have to make sure your compiler supports C++17.
-This roughly means:
+For the three most popular compilers this roughly means:

  * **Visual Studio** >= 15.7
  * **gcc** >= 7.0